Klintrup/check_zpool/README.md

 ## Compatibility

-Should work on all versions of FreeBSD with zfs.
+Should work on all versions of FreeBSD and Linux with zfs.

-Tested on FreeBSD 8.0-10.1
+Tested on FreeBSD 8.0+ and Ubuntu 22.04 LTS